Kapil2703/Angular_FireBase/README.md

 ## Run following in Terminal in your project directory

-Run `npm install -g firebase-tools` Install the firebase-tools CLI that will handle your deployment
+Run `npm install -g firebase-tools` or `yarn add firebase-tools --dev` if yoouu are using yarn to Install the firebase-tools CLI that will handle your deployment

 Run `firebase login` to login from your account. (kapilaws273@gmail.com)